 You can reduce your risk of heart disease by choosing a heart-healthy lifestyle that includes:

 - At least 30 minutes of moderate-intensity activity five or more days per week if you are a healthy adult between the ages of 18 and 65.
 (Be sure to get your doctor's approval first.)

 - A diet rich in fruits, vegetables, grains and low-fat sources of protein.
-The AHA recommends limiting saturated fat to less than 7% of daily calories, trans fats to less than 1% of daily calories, and sodium to less than 1,500 milligrams each day.
+The AHA recommends limiting saturated fat to less than 6% of daily calories, replacing trans fats with monounsaturated or polyunsaturated fats, and limiting sodium to less than 1,500 milligrams each day.

 - Not smoking.